 Find and optimize long-running queries in your application.

 PlanetScale Insights, currently in beta, gives you a detailed look into the active queries running against your database.
-This in-dashboard tool allows you to identify queries that are running too often, too long, returning too much data, and more.
+This in-dashboard tool allows you to identify queries that are running too often, too long, returning too much data, producing errors, and more.
 You can scroll through the performance graph to detect the time that a query was impacted and, if applicable, the Deploy Request that affected it.

 You can also see a list of all queries performed on your database in the last 24 hours.
 For further analysis, you can sort these by metrics like amount of rows read, time per query, and more.